Try for free

 Source: madgicx.com/pricing

-Add-ons: Tracking Pro (server-side, CAPI) — $49/mo per ad account.
-Extra ad accounts — $9/mo each.
+Add-ons: Tracking Pro (server-side, CAPI) at $49/mo per ad account.
+Extra ad accounts at $9/mo each.

-At $5–20K/mo spend, Madgicx pricing makes sense — AI audiences, creative scoring, automation, reporting, all included.
+At $5–20K/mo spend, Madgicx pricing makes sense.
+AI audiences, creative scoring, automation, reporting, all included.
 At higher spend with multiple accounts, costs stack up and the value stays limited to Meta.
-Scalemate pricing is structured around operational volume, not ad spend — details here.
+Scalemate pricing is structured around operational volume, not ad spend (details here).

 Madgicx Pros and Cons